serenesky0914/algorithm-test-js/readme.md

+### Problem

 PrefixSet

 Given a table A of N integers from 0 to N-1 calculate the smallest such index P, that that {A[0],...,A[N-1]} = {A[0],...,A[P]}.

 Task description
 A non-empty array A consisting of N integers is given.
  The first covering prefix of array A is the smallest integer P such that 0≤P<N and such that every value that occurs in array A also occurs in sequence A[0], A[1], ..., A[P].

 For example, the first covering prefix of the following 5−element array A: